Austinbyrne46/22582053-Fin_metrics-/README.md

 ## Making use of the PerformanceAnalytics package to do inference on the ASISA, BM and AI_Fund

+Here I plan n using the performance analytics package in R to create some nice stats on the data.

 ``` r
 #Dropping the Tickets column from the dataset